cole-johnson-ctk/valleybloomshowcase/README.md

-# Welcome to your Lovable project
+# awesome website created by me lololol

-TODO: Document your project here
+TODO: get a band for it